visgl/loaders.gl/modules/textures/docs/README.md

 # Overview

-The `@loaders.gl/textures` module contains a loader for compressed textures.
+The `@loaders.gl/textures` module contains loaders for compressed textures.
+More specifically it contains loaders and writers for compressed texture **container** formats, including KTX, DDS and PVR.
+It also supports supercompressed Basis textures.

 Note that a texture is more complex than an image.
 A texture typically has many subimages.
 A texture can represent a single logical image but can also be a texture cube, a texture array etc representing many logical images.
 In addition, each "image" typically has many mipmap levels.